Home

 – Zhihui Gao (Spring 2022-present, co-advised with Yiran Chen)

-– Zhenzhou Qi (Fall 2021-present), ACM SIGMOBILE Student Community Grant Award
+– Zhenzhou Qi (Fall 2021-present)

-– Zehao Wang (Fall 2021-present), ACM SIGMOBILE Student Community Grant Award
+– Zehao Wang (Fall 2021-present)

 M.S. and B.S. students:

-– Yiming Li (Duke ECE)
+– Gordon Kim (Duke ECE)

 – Zeyu (Michael) Li (Duke ECE)